rauc/rauc/docs/integration.rst

 <sec-advanced-updating-bootloader>`: ``boot-emmc``, ``boot-mbr-switch``,
 ``boot-gpt-switch``, ``boot-raw-fallback``.

-Depending on this slot storage type and the slot's :ref:`image filename <image.slot-filename>` extension, RAUC determines how to extract the image content to the target slot.
+Depending on this slot storage type and the slot's :ref:`image filename <image-filename>` extension, RAUC determines how to extract the image content to the target slot.

 While the generic filename extension ``.img`` is supported for all filesystems,